CloudLabsAI-Azure/hybridworkshop/steps/3_AzSHCIIntegration.md

 ## Task 1: Register Azure Stack HCI 20H2 Cluster on Azure portal.

    To complete registration, you have 2 options - you can use **Windows Admin Center**, or you can use **PowerShell**.
-For this lab, it's recommended to use the PowerShell approach, due to a few unpredictible erros in the lab environment, likely due to WAC installed on the domain controller.
-In this environment we will be using powershell to regitster the Azure Stack HCI cluster.
+For this lab, it's recommended to use the PowerShell as it is less likely that you will encounter unpredictible erros in the lab environment, due to WAC installed on the domain controller.
+In this environment, we will be using PowerShell to register to the Azure Stack HCI cluster.

  We're going to perform the registration from the **HybridHost001** machine, which we've been using with the Windows Admin Center.

-1. On **HybridHost001** VM, you have already logged in, Click on windows button and open **PowerShell ISE as administrator**
+1. On **HybridHost001** VM after you have already logged in, click on the windows button and look for **PowerShell ISE** and right-click on it to **Run as administrator**.

     ![Volume created on Azure Stack HCI 20H2](https://raw.githubusercontent.com/CloudLabsAI-Azure/hybridworkshop/main/media/powershell.png "Volume created on Azure Stack HCI 20H2")

-2. With the Az.StackHCI modules installed, it's now time to register your Azure Stack HCI 20H2 cluster to Azure, however first, it's worth exploring how to check existing registration status.
+2. With the Az.StackHCI modules installed, it's now time to register your Azure Stack HCI 20H2 cluster to Azure.
+However, first it's worth exploring how to check the existing registration status.
 The following code assumes you are still in the remote PowerShell session open from the previous commands.

      ```powershell
      Invoke-Command -ComputerName AZSHCINODE01 -ScriptBlock {